JulianDavis/GhidraMCP/docs/Refactoring-Status.md

 # GhidraMCP Refactoring Status Dashboard

+## Overview

 This document serves as the single source of truth for tracking the GhidraMCP plugin refactoring progress.
 It provides a comprehensive view of the project's current status, completed work, and next steps.

-## Overview

-**Current Status**: Implementation Phase 3 - Emulator Migration

-The refactoring project has progressed from planning to implementation.
-We have:
-- Created the package structure
-- Implemented core base classes
-- Completed DataTypeService migration (Phase 2)
-- Made significant progress on EmulatorService migration (Phase 3)

-> **IMPORTANT**: This is strictly a code organization refactoring effort.
+This is strictly a code organization refactoring effort.
 The goal is to restructure the existing codebase to follow better architectural patterns without adding new features or changing current functionality.
 We are preserving as much of the existing code as possible while moving it into a more maintainable structure.

+## Component Status

-### Status Legend
+### Component Status Legend
 - ✅ COMPLETED: Task is fully implemented and tested
 - 🔄 IN PROGRESS: Task is currently being worked on
 - ⏱️ PLANNED: Task is planned but not yet started